tadeuszlorkowski/mirelia/README.md

 ```javascript
 authOk()
 ```
-Fires once when the blueprint is created.
+Fires when the authentication succeds.

 ```javascript
 authFail()
 ```
-Fires once when the blueprint is created.
+Fires when the authentication fails.

 ## Methods